CampusLabs/orgsync.github.io/_posts/2013-03-22-decorate-your-ruby-objects-like-a-boss.md

 An example: if your system allows you to create events but you want to extend eventing to allow for room reservation, you could use an approach like this:

+{% highlight ruby %}
   # Used to manage events
   class Event < ActiveRecord::Base
     # ...
   end

   class RoomReservationEventDecorator < SimpleDelegator
     def create_reservation
       # read in some extra data
       # create a reservation in a remote system
       # store a reference to that new remote reservation

       # lastly, save the changes to the wrapped event
       ___getobj__.save
     end
   end

   # this is a decorator, but we treat it like a regular event
   event = RoomReservationEventDecorator.new(Event.find(12345))

   event.title # => 'Super cool student event'
   event.create_reservation # => true
+{% endhighlight %}

 ### Ruby 1.8.7 Caveats